-With more soundings undertaken for an increasing range of different scientific objectives, the inherent versatility became time consuming to implement, as, for each custom system constructed for a particular application, individual wiring and software was required.
+With more soundings undertaken for an increasing range of different scientific objectives, the inherent versatility became time consuming to implement, as, for each bespoke system, individual wiring and software was required.
 A much more adaptable system, PANDORA3, was devised, based on stackable sensor boards mounted above each other (Figure 7a), with a consistent physical form and arrangement of connectors on each of the sensor boards.
 Each sensor board carries its own microcontroller (or microcontrollers), which only returns data to the PANDORA3 when polled with its specific address.
 This allows the PANDORA3 to configure itself and format its data stream automatically for whatever combination of sensors is fitted.